 American Express currently has nine credit card lines that offers no foreign transaction fees.
 These include the American Express Gold, Platinum, and some of the travel-focused rewards cards like the Delta line and the Hilton Honors Card.

 Can Credit Cards Help You Avoid Foreign Transaction Fees?

 Again, many cards are starting to woo international travelers with offers of no foreign transaction fees on top of other perks.
 Most often, the cards that have no foreign transaction fees are also premium travel rewards cards.
 They typically link to a hotel, airline or other travel rewards program, and come with an annual fee.
-Chase Sapphire and Starwood Preferred Amex are examples of the most popular cards with this perk.

 Will Your Credit Card Company Reimburse You for International Transaction Fees?